Debugging Gloo Gateway

 If things look okay (within your ability to tell), another good place to look is the Envoy proxy logs.
 You can very quickly turn on debug logging to Envoy as well as tail the logs with this handy glooctl command:

-glooctl proxy logs -f
+glooctl proxy logs --name gateway-proxy -f

 When you have the logging window up, send requests through to the proxy and you can get some very detailed debugging logging going through the log tail.